non-bin/primes/README.md

 Then compile and run the program with the pthread library.

-    gcc src/primes.c -o bin/primes -l pthread && ./bin/primes
+    nvcc src/primes.cu -o bin/primes && ./bin/primes

 You only need to recompile if you change something in the program, so to just run it again, you can use

     ./bin/primes

-And if you want to benchmark performance, you can run it with `time`
+And if you want to benchmark performance, you can run it with `time` to show you overall time info, and or `nvprof` for GPU specific stats

-    time ./bin/primes
+    time nvprof ./bin/primes

 ## Usage